 According to GAAP, a CPA will perform an audit in order to obtain reasonable assurance that the financials taken as a whole are free from material misstatement.
 The CPA will gather supporting evidence and provide an opinion on whether the financial statements conform to the accounting standards.

 At the end of the engagement, the CPA will issue a report that will express an opinion on whether the financial statements included are fairly presented, in all material aspects, in accordance with financial reporting requirements.
 The CPA must also report any significant or material weaknesses in the organization’s internal control structure.

 An audit is performed by a licensed CPA firm.
 But this should not be just any CPA firm.
 The firm should have experience in the audits of HOAs and condo associations.

 Audits are certainly more risky for CPAs.
 For this reason, many CPA firms will simply not perform them.
 The litigation risk is just too high and they are not able to offer competitive pricing.
 So most firms will simply pass on the engagement.

-During an audit engagement, a CPA is required to:
+During an audit engagement, the CPA is required to: